LingmoOS/ling-terminal/README.md

-# CuteOS Terminal
+# LingmoOS Terminal

-A terminal emulator for Cute.
+Terminal emulator using LingmoUI as interface style on LingmoOS.

 ### Third Party Code